chaoge525/soafee_demo/documentation/builds.rst

       successfully and compliant with the expected EWAOL software functionalities.
 These tests are provided by the ``meta-ewaol-tests`` Yocto layer, documented in :ref:`validations:Image Validation`.

+* ``ewaol-sdk``

+    * Adds the EWAOL Software Development Kit (SDK) which includes packages and image features to support software development on the target image.
+      For more details on the SDK, see
+      `Building EWAOL Software Development Kit (SDK) Image`_

 Provided their Yocto layer sources can be found by bitbake via ``conf/bblayers.conf``, these features can be enabled by passing them as a